judd-jacobs/code-you-capstone/README.md

 1. Feasibility of using the TMDb API and datasets.
 2. SQL schema design and queries.
-3. Clarity of visualizations and insights.
+3. Clarity of visualizations and insights

-Mentor feedback will guide refinements to the plan and implementation at multiple stages.
-Early feedback will help validate dataset selection and API feasibility.
-Mid-project reviews will ensure SQL schema design and data integration align with best practices.
-Final feedback before submission will refine visualizations and improve clarity in data interpretation.

----

 ## **6. Timeline**